Made with strawberries and an ingredient I didn’t expect, this was the best Daquiri I’ve ever had.

 - 12oz Can Frozen Lemonade

-- Put the Frozen Strawberries, Banana and Frozen Lemonade in blender and combine.
+- Combine Strawberries, Banana and Frozen lemonade in blender.

-- Add rum (if using), powdered sugar and ice cubes then mix until combined and slushy.
+- Add rum (if using), powdered sugar and a few ice cubes and blend until combined and slushy.

-- Add orange juice to thin if required, or ice cubes to thicken.
+- Add orange juice to thin, or additional ice cubes to thicken.

 The Involuntary Newsletter is almost here, make sure you’ve signed up to get the exclusive subscriber only test!
 If you haven’t signed up, click this link http://mad.ly/signups/103164/join so you don’t miss out.